How to Run Script/Program at Startup with Systemd on Linux

 -

-Gedit (editor with graphical interface, default text editor of Ubuntu and distros with GNOME)
+Gedit (editor with graphical interface, default text editor of Ubuntu and distros using GNOME as DE)

 :